The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Exploiting LLM Agent-based Attack

+This scenario involves the use of an agentic RAG that has the same tools used for the Direct Prompt Injection attack plus the \texttt{retrieval} tool.
+An attacker can exploit the dependency and trust between the model and the documents provided through the RAG by strategically manipulating specific parts of the external data sources, which the agent later retrieves and processes as part of its task execution.
+Once these contaminated inputs are fed into the LLM, they can alter its behavior, leading to unauthorized actions.
+Our goal in implementing this synthetic application is to analyze the aforementioned trust relationship through the RAG backdoor attack within the observation and thought attack category for agents.

+According to the threat model described in section~\ref{sec:threat_model}, we poison a document in the RAG knowledge base by adding a hidden malicious string (the text is white on a white background, and the font size is the smallest possible).
+The attack is triggered during the data retrieval and planning phase and the execution should occur seamlessly, without altering the final output or alerting the user.
+The purpose of concealing the message was to ensure the validity of the document from the perspective of a standard user navigating the knowledge base.
+The architecture of the agent and the attack phases are shown in Figure~\ref{fig:synt_apps}(b).

+\textbf{Inter-Agent Trust Exploitation attack.} Over the past year, interest in the development and use of multi-agent systems has grown significantly.
+By mid-2025, over 70\,\% of enterprise AI deployments are expected to involve multi-agent systems~\cite{raza2025trismagenticaireview}, reflecting a dramatic shift from traditional single-agent or rule-based conversational models.
+Motivated by these considerations, we set out to evaluate the security of trust boundaries within multi-agent systems, focusing specifically on the possibility that an agent might be coerced into performing malicious actions when requested by a peer agent, actions that it would otherwise reject if requested directly by a human user.

-Furthermore, we explored another potential attack vector, Inter-Agent Communication, by designing a multi-agent system composed of multiple agents to \textit{explore potential ways to abuse the Inter-Agent Trust}.
-The calling agent is aware of the capabilities and roles of other agents within the system and can communicate with them if needed.
-The invoked agent is solely responsible for executing the instructions it receives from other agents and returning the output to the caller.
-This synthetic application aims to verify our main claim: with high probability, the relationship between peer agent can easily deceive LLM in conducting malicious operations by leveraging implicit trustiness.
-This scenario tests if the same model that had previously rejected the command in the agentic RAG or direct prompt injection scenario executes it in the multi-agent setting simply because it was requested by another peer agent.
-The called agent is responsible for the actual execution of the malicious command and serves as the operational vector of the attack within the multi-agent architecture.
+In this synthetic application, we test the same RAG Backdoor attack previously discussed but executed in a multi-agent composed of two different LLM agents.
+The calling agent is an agentic RAG aware of the other agent's capabilities within the system and can communicate with it if needed.
+It acts as a standard question-answering agent and it is the multi-agent system interface for the user.
+The invoked agent is an LLM agent equipped with a terminal interaction tool and is solely responsible for executing the instructions it receives from the calling agents and returning the output to it.
+This synthetic application aims to verify \textit{whether the same model that had previously rejected the command in the RAG Backdoor or Direct Prompt Injection scenario executes it in the multi-agent setting} simply because it was requested by another agent.
+The architecture of the multi-agent system is shown in Figure~\ref{fig:synt_apps}(c).